contensis/contensis.github.io/docs-src/content-types/field-editors/field-settings.md

 ## Name
 The name property describes the field content.
 The name entered here will be displayed to an author when creating an entry.
 Its used to identify the chunk of content.

 The name entered is also used to generate the field ID.

+> The Name field is limited to 50 characters.

 ## Field ID
 The Field ID is used to identify the field within a content type through the API.
 Field IDs have to be unique within a content type.

 The field ID is automatically generated when entering a field name.
-You can update the field name up until the content type is saved, any name you enter will be sanitised.[^1] [^2]
+Any name you enter will be sanitised.

+If you attempt to use a name already in use then a number will be appended to the field ID.

+> The Field ID is limited to 50 characters.

 ## Default value
 The default value property sets the default content for a field when an entry is created.
 If no change is made by an author when editing the entry then the default entry will be used.